Darius Lewis

-Darius Khambrel Lewis (born 11 October 1999) is a professional footballer who plays as a winger for Botafogo B. Born in the United States, he has represented the Trinidad and Tobago national team.
+Darius Khambrel Lewis (born 11 October 1999) is a professional footballer who plays as a winger for Audax Rio, on loan from Botafogo.
+Born in the United States, he has played for the Trinidad and Tobago national team.

 Club career

 Youth

 Lewis spent time with teams in the Olympic Development Program in South Florida, and later six-month spells with USSDA side Boca Raton FC and FC Florida.
 In 2015, he made the move to Philadelphia Union's academy, where he played for three years.

 Professional

 Klaksvíkar Ítróttarfelag

 Lewis opted to forgo playing college soccer and instead pursued a professional career.
 On January 8, 2019, he signed with Betri deildin menn side KÍ of the Faroe Islands.
 He helped the side win the league during his time there, scoring 3 goals in 12 league appearances.

 FC Tucson

 In September 2020, Lewis returned to the United States, joining USL League One side FC Tucson.
 He made his debut for the club on September 5, 2020, appearing as a 90th-minute substitute during a 2–2 draw with Richmond Kickers.
 His contract option was not picked up by Tucson following the 2020 season.